What to Look For in an App Localization Tool

 A glossary is a dictionary providing a list of specific terms with their definitions in the context of a given field.
 This can be especially useful when new words need to be coined for a technical topic.

 This dictionary will ensure a common understanding of a given word for all team members, especially for the localizers, and across all languages.
-Integrated with a TMS (Translation Management System), this feature will boost the localized output quality.
+Integrated with a translation management solution, this feature will boost the localized output quality.

 Context Is Everything, and Translators Need a Tool to Understand It

 One word in a source text may be translated in several ways in a target language.
 Only an understanding of the context will enable the linguist to come up with the right translation, and one with the correct length if there’s limited space for it, like for a button or a menu, for instance.